 husband’s will, but born of God.

-The revelations of Jesus were not new teachings – they were showing what should have always been known under the Law of Moses – things which Jesus expected Nicodemus the teacher to know.
+The revelations of Jesus were not new teachings – they were showing what should have always been known under the Law of Moses – things Jesus expected Nicodemus the teacher to know.
 In a patriarchal world, God’s teachings were extraordinary – we have to discern which parts of scripture God endorses to copy, and which parts are there to show the customs of men to avoid.

 If we think we should cut people off because the Jews excluded foreigners, then we will be going as far astray as they did.
 The so called enemies of Joshua and Zerubbabel who wanted to help build the temple were enemies from the Book of Ezra perspective.
 We have to discern if the Ezra perspective was God inspired or only reflecting the Jewish interpretation of cutting off foreigners.
 Ezra himself was not God’s prophet, he was a scribe and “teacher of the Law” with a glorified lineage – in contrast to this the author of the 4th Gospel lost their identity and wrote from the perspective of ‘a beloved disciple’ because earthly lineage never mattered.